blukatdevelopment/UnchainedWorldsOld/core_rules.md

 - **Linguist:** You learn three languages of your choice.
 - **Mobile:** Your base speed increases by ten feet.
 When you dash, difficult terrain doesn’t cost extra movement on that turn.
 After you make a melee attack against a creature, you don’t provoke opportunity attacks from that creature for the rest of the turn regardless of whether you hit.
 - **Alert:** Your initiative rolls gain a +5 bonus, you cannot be surprised while conscious, and other creatures don’t gain advantage on attack rolls made against you as a result of being unseen by you.
+- **Magic initiate:** You learn the prestidigitation cantrip.
+After you cast it using this ability, you must complete a full rest in order to cast it again with this ability.

 ## Background
 Your background describes the life you had before you began adventuring.
 It decides your societal status, skills, and general level of wealth.
 A brief backstory which describes the following elements works well: